 Above: An unbeatable view from the top of the valley.

 Above: We like the way the Marché St. George staff used an indoor chair outdoors, and while the ideal option is one that is already weathered, CB2's Grain Chair is made from bent plywood and chrome metal tube legs for $89.95.
-Alternatively, Ikea's Tärnö Folding Chair is just $15 each from Ikea and part of our roundup on Outdoor Bistro Table and Chair Sets.
+Alternatively, Ikea's Tärnö Folding Chair is just $15 and part of our roundup on Outdoor Bistro Table and Chair Sets.

 Above: Stacked cinder blocks function as the feet of an instant dining bench.
 The 16x8x6 Concrete Block is available through Home Depot stores.